 There are work arounds for these drawbacks.
 First, if Planner is used with Microsoft Teams, a link to the Planner task can be posted in Microsoft Teams and a conversation related to the link can occur.
 However, these conversations are not transferred back to the Planner Task itself.
 So, team members can become confused if conversations are occurring both in Microsoft Teams and Planner comments for a task.

-Second, projects in Planner are backed by an Office 365 Group and related group mailbox.
+Second, projects in Planner are backed by an Microsoft 365 Group and related group mailbox.
 When comments are added to a task, an alert email is sent to the group mailbox.
 If team members “subscribe” to the group mailbox, they can receive notification emails in their personal email inbox for any tasks where they are assigned.
 However, there are two problems with this approach: 1) Users may not wish to deal with potentially unwanted emails in their inboxes and 2) a user not assigned to a task won’t receive notifications unless someone on the team manually forwards an initial email to them from the group mailbox on that task.
 Hopefully, conversation limitations in Planner will be addressed as Microsoft evolves the Planner app.

 Planner provides multiple options for visibility/tracking of project tasks as indicated in the figure below.
 All of these can be filtered/grouped by buckets, labels, status, assigned to, etc. Probably the most useful option here is the Kanban-style board which shows tasks with buckets as columns or with completion status as columns.
 There is also a calendar view if tasks are assigned start and due dates.
 Finally, there is a “chart” view showing various roll-up task metrics.
 Also, as yet another benefit of membership in the Microsoft 365 ecosystem, Planner task information can be pulled into sophisticated business intelligence reports via Power BI.